March 21

 We don’t have the content of this message because the emphasis of Luke at this point is the calling of Peter.
 After the message Jesus asks Peter to launch out farther and let his nets down for a catch.
 At first Peter resists, after all, he’d been fishing all night and caught nothing (have you ever worked all night?).
 He must have been exhausted and frustrated, maybe even mad – and then to top it off – he’d already spent that time cleaning his net.
 But somehow this burly fisherman had a certain respect for Jesus, and even though this wasn’t the time to fish, he was willing to submit to Jesus’ Word (think there’s a lesson there?).
 When he did, the catch was so crazy that their boat (and their friend’s boat) started to sink!
 Peter immediately knew he was in the presence of holiness and suddenly his sinfulness overwhelmed him.
 He fell down before Jesus with those heartfelt words, “Depart from me, for I am a sinful man, O Lord.”

-It’s as if he was saying the last thing someone who’s as good as You wants to do, is hang out with someone like me!
+It’s as if he was saying the last thing someone who’s as good as You wants is someone like me!
 But Jesus commanded Him, not to be afraid – and Jesus then, again, called Him into the ministry – from now on you will catch men.
 And all these sinful filthy fishermen, finally, left everything behind to follow Christ.
 What an adventure it would be!

 Psalm 64:1-10

 In this Psalm, David again prays for God’s protection from the slander of his enemies.
-It’s a painful to think that others would speak bad of us, and at times it’s even more than painful – it’s harmful.
-The lies Saul was spreading about David mustered up a movement against a man who was completely blameless from those accusations (Psalm 64:4).
+It’s painful to think that others would speak bad of us, and at times it’s even more than painful – it’s harmful.
+The lies Saul was spreading about David mustered up a movement against a man who was completely innocent of those accusations (Psalm 64:4).

 David was confident that God would speak on his behalf (Psalm 64:7) and as we see so frequently in the Psalms, he ends on a high note: